MinghuiChen43/awesome-trustworthy-deep-learning/README.md

 <a href="https://github.com/MinghuiChen43/awesome-trustworthy-deep-learning/blob/master/FULL_LIST.md#evasion-attacks-and-defenses">:open_file_folder: [<b><i>Full List of Evasion Attacks and Defenses</i></b>]</a>.

+- Adversarial Examples Might be Avoidable: The Role of Data Concentration in Adversarial Robustness. [[paper]](https://arxiv.org/abs/2309.16096)
+  - Ambar Pal, Jeremias Sulam, René Vidal.
+  - Key Word: Adversarial Robustness.
+  - <details><summary>Digest</summary> The paper investigates the vulnerability of machine learning classifiers to adversarial examples.
+It questions whether adversarial examples are inevitable and shows that the distribution of data, particularly its concentration in small-volume input space subsets, plays a crucial role in determining classifier robustness.
+The paper also demonstrates that when data is concentrated in low-dimensional linear subspaces, classifiers can achieve better robustness through the exploitation of data structure, surpassing provable certification methods in specific scenarios.

 - URET: Universal Robustness Evaluation Toolkit (for Evasion). [[paper]](https://arxiv.org/abs/2308.01840)
   - Kevin Eykholt, Taesung Lee, Douglas Schales, Jiyong Jang, Ian Molloy, Masha Zorin. *USENIX 2023*
   - Key Word: Adversarial Robustness; Benchmarking.